0x00000FF/knowledge-vm/README.md

 | 9@     | load value to ac from address                                                                              |
 | A      | print character from ac matches with ASCII code.                                                           |
 | B@     | set 16bit integer to address from user input                                                               |

-# How to Program it
-every instructions are 4-digit hex value, such as 1231 (jump to 0x231th address if ac qeuals 0)

-parameter can be skipped if the opcode does not require any parameter.

-to stop pushing instructions, type `-1`

 # HELLO WORLD (can be optimized)